 - Software developer/engineer

 Cybersecurity jobs in California are usually well-paying due to their professional existence.
-Security analysts (who are used as a representative sample of the cybersecurity industry as a whole) earn an average annual salary of $110,345, or $53.05 per hour, according to the Bureau of Labor Statistics.
+According to the Bureau of Labor Statistics, security analysts (who are used as a representative sample of the cybersecurity industry as a whole) earn an average annual salary of $110,345, or $53.05 per hour.

 According to the State of California Employment Development Department’s 2019 Occupational Employment Statistic Survey, the median annual salary for a security analyst was $111,101, with the top 25% of security analysts earning $134,490 or more annually.